fcdoc/doc/en/flashduty/alter/custom_fields.md

 ---
-brief: Understand, Configure, and Use Custom Fields
+brief: Understand, configure, and use custom fields
 ---

 # Custom Fields